tfc/pprintpp/README.md

 [![Build Status](https://travis-ci.org/tfc/pprintpp.svg?branch=master)](https://travis-ci.org/tfc/pprintpp) (GCC and Clang)

+**Maintenance status**: No active development is done here because the library is "complete".
+It is still actively used.
+If you happen to run into a bug, we'll get it sorted out.

 ## What is `pprintpp`?

 The acronym stands for "Python style print for C plus plus".